-Cook your sweet potatoes: Prick sweet potatoes all over with a fork.
-Place steaming trivet in bottom of Instant Pot pot then pour 1 1/2 cups water in pot.
-Place sweet potatoes on trivet then secure lid and cook on Manual, high pressure for 16 minutes.
+- Cook your sweet potatoes: Prick sweet potatoes all over with a fork.
+Place steaming trivet in the bottom of Instant Pot pot then pour 1 1/2 cups water in the pot.
+Place sweet potatoes on trivet then secure the lid and cook on Manual, high pressure for 16 minutes.
 Quick release pressure and remove sweet potatoes from trivet.
 Set aside.
-Discard steaming water and rinse cooking pot, making sure outside is very dry.
+Discard steaming water and rinse the cooking pot, making sure outside is very dry.

-Make your shredded chicken: combine chicken breasts, taco seasoning, and RO*TEL (undrained) in the pot of an Instant Pot.
+- Make your shredded chicken: combine chicken breasts, taco seasoning, and can of tomatoes with green chiles (undrained) in the pot of an Instant Pot.
 Do not add water.
 Secure lid and cook on Manual, high pressure for 20 minutes.
-Quick release pressure and remove chicken breasts from pot.
+Quick release pressure and remove chicken breasts from the pot.
 Shred with two forks then return to pot.
 Stir on Sauté mode a few minutes until sauce is absorbed.

-To serve: with a knife, make a slit down the top of each sweet potato and press sweet potatoes ends toward center to push open.
-Top with shredded chicken, guacamole, avocado-jalapeño sauce, more RO*TEL, and garnishes.
+- To serve: with a knife, make a slit down the top of each sweet potato and press sweet potatoes end's toward the center to push open.
+Top with shredded chicken, guacamole, avocado-jalapeño sauce, salsa or more tomatoes with green chiles, and garnishes.
 Serve immediately.

 - If you don’t have an Instant Pot, follow these instructions to bake your sweet potatoes: Preheat oven to 400º F. Prick sweet potatoes all over with a fork then place directly on the oven rack in the middle position.
 Bake for 40-45 minutes or until easily pierced with a fork.
 Remove sweet potatoes from oven and set aside.